Arthur-Kamau/stratos/README.md

 The language priorities are fast and fun to write.

-The tutorial is in cSharp 💓.
-Quickly prototype ideas in Kotlin.
+The tutorial is in cSharp 💓   Quickly prototype ideas in Kotlin.
-The language in written in C 💞.
+The language in written in C or C ++💞.

+hopefully one day Stratos will be built in stratos.(dogfeeding)

-There are few bsics which have not been concluded.
+There are few basics which have not been concluded.
-1) Will use gcc or clang(llvm yess.).
+1) Will use gcc or clang(llvm yes.).
 2) Whether it will be  vm(Virtual Machine) based language .
+3)  A source to source compiler .(typescript  am looking at you 😀 ).

 This project intends to  enable its creators make mistakes and learn from them 😘.

-hopefully one day Stratos will be built in stratos.(dogfeeding)
+I am not for the use of `ANTLR` ,`YACC`, `BISON`.

 ###  The plan.